evolvingweb/sitediff/README.md

 Here is an example SiteDiff report:
 ![](https://dl.dropboxusercontent.com/u/6215598/Screenshot%20from%202014-04-10%2014%3A41%3A46.png)

-And here is an example SiteDiff diff report of a specific path:
+And here is an example SiteDiff diff of a specific path:
 ![](https://dl.dropboxusercontent.com/u/6215598/Screenshot%20from%202014-04-10%2013%3A54%3A26.png)

 ## Installation